 Alternate Non-Executive Director (for Rik Vandenberghe)Mr Aelbrecht, Group Human Resources & Communication Director within the BESIX Group, is a member of BESIX’s Executive and Strategy Committee and a Director of the BESIX Foundation.
 Mr Aelbrecht has been employed at BESIX since 2007 and previously held the position of Vice-President Compensation & Benefits at Belgacom, Belgium’s national public telecommunications company, where he worked for over 13 years.
 Mr Aelbrecht acts as Mr Beerlandt’s Alternate member of the Remuneration Committee.

-Company SecretaryMr Baker joined Watpac as the Group’s General Manager Finance in March 2010 and was promoted to the role of Chief Financial Officer and Company Secretary in August 2011.
-Prior to this, he served as the Chief Financial Officer and Company Secretary of Ariadne Australia Limited for over two years and previously held the role of Group Financial Controller.
-Mr Baker has a substantial background in assurance, having worked in this service area at both Ernst and Young and Arthur Anderson, and has been involved in a number of complex domestic and international corporate transactions.
-He has significant experience in the areas of financial due diligence, transaction structuring and corporate governance.
-Mr Baker holds a Bachelor of Commerce and a Bachelor of Arts, and is a member of the Institute of Chartered Accountants Australia, a fellow of the Institute of Chartered Secretaries and Administrators and a certified member of the Finance and Treasury Association of Australia.
+Company SecretaryMr Baker is the Chief Financial Officer and Company Secretary, having joined Watpac in March 2010.
+Prior to this, he served as the Chief Financial Officer and Company Secretary of Ariadne Australia Limited.
+Mr Baker has a background in assurance and has been involved in a number of complex domestic and international corporate transactions.
+He has significant experience in the areas of strategy development and execution, financial due diligence, transaction structuring and corporate governance.
+Mr Baker has completed the Advanced Management Program at Harvard Business School, holds a Bachelor of Commerce and a Bachelor of Arts, and has a Graduate Diploma in Applied Corporate Governance.
+Mr Baker is also a Fellow of the Institute of Chartered Accountants Australia, a Fellow of the Institute of Chartered Secretaries and Administrators, a Fellow of the Financial Services Institute of Australasia, and is a certified Senior Member of the Finance and Treasury Association of Australia.